Project

 “As the federal government finalizes its forthcoming budget, it ought to prioritize higher rates of economic growth and productivity as a seed investment into a long-term economic strategy for Canada.
 They are needed now more than ever.”

-Sean Speer is the PPF Scotiabank Fellow in Strategic Competitiveness.
-He is an assistant professor at the University of Toronto’s Munk School of Global Affairs and Public Policy.
-Additionally Sean is Fellow in Residence and Prime Minister of Canada Fellow at the Public Policy Forum.
+Sean Speer is a PPF senior fellow.
+He’s also a fellow at Carleton University’s Riddell Program in Political Management and the University of Toronto’s Munk School of Global Affairs and Public Policy.
 He previously served as a senior economic adviser to former Prime Minister Stephen Harper.

 PPF is grateful to Scotiabank and its support of this Fellowship.